 Pedestrians and Cyclists

-Pedestrians always have the right of way at marked crosswalks and at intersections whether or not there is a marked crosswalk.
+Pedestrians have the right of way at marked crosswalks, pedestrian crossovers (PXOs), and at intersections (with or without a marked crosswalk).
 You must yield to a pedestrian who is on or about to enter the roadway at a crosswalk.
+A pedestrian crossing mid-block when a marked crosswalk is nearby is on the pedestrian, but you must still avoid hitting them.
 Failing to yield to a pedestrian in a crosswalk carries a fine of $150-$500 and 3 demerit points.
 Cyclists riding in a designated bike lane have the right of way over turning vehicles.

 Emergency Vehicles